-Setting the level of reserves is just one of several related decisions in the formulation of the medium term financial strategy and the budget for a particular year.
-This is carried out as part of the Council's three year Council Strategic Plan and Budget Setting Process.
+Setting the level of reserves is just one of several related decisions in the formulation of the financial strategy and the budget for a particular year.
+This is carried out as part of the Authority's Financial Planning and Budget Process.
 Account is taken of the key financial assumptions underpinning the budget alongside a consideration of the authority's financial management arrangements.
 In addition to the cash flow requirements of the authority the following factors are considered:

-- The treatment of inflation and interest rates; - Estimates of the level and timing of capital receipts; - The treatment of demand led pressures; - The treatment of planned efficiency savings / productivity gains;
+- The treatment of inflation and interest rates: - Estimates of the level and timing of capital receipts; - The treatment of demand led pressures; - The treatment of planned efficiency savings / productivity gains;

-- The financial risks inherent in any significant new funding partnerships, major outsourcing arrangements or major capital investment developments; - The availability of other funds to deal with major contingencies and the adequacy of provisions; and, - The general financial and economic climate in which the Council operates.
+- The financial risks inherent in any significant new funding partnerships, major outsourcing arrangements or major capital investment developments; - The availability of other funds to deal with major contingencies and the adequacy of provisions; and, - The general financial and economic climate in which the Authority operates.

-The Council holds two types of reserves
+The Authority holds two types of reserves

-- General unearmarked reserves (the Council's General Fund Balances) - Earmarked reserves held for specific purposes
+- General unearmarked reserves (the Authority's General Fund Balances) - Earmarked reserves held for specific purposes

-It is the current policy of North Tyneside Council for the General Fund unearmarked reserves (the General Fund Balances) to be held at a level of at least £6m.
+It is the current policy of North Tyneside Council for the General Fund unearmarked reserves (the General Fund Balances) to be held at a level of at least £6.000m.
 This is reviewed at least annually, during the setting of the budget.
 Factors which are taken into account during the review include; the level of balances as a percentage of the net revenue requirement, budget management and monitoring procedures, risk levels and financial projections for future years.

 The level of each earmarked reserve is assessed separately with reference to the specific liabilities that the reserve represents.
 This is done in consultation with relevant officers.
 Individual earmarked reserves are assessed to ensure their adequacy in relation to factors that have become known since the previous year.
-It is the policy of North Tyneside Council to ensure that the Council Strategic Plan and Budget Setting Process takes account of any need to increase particular reserves due to factors which may arise and to fully account for these factors.
+It is the policy of North Tyneside Council to ensure that the Financial Planning and Budget Process takes account of any need to increase particular reserves due to factors which may arise and to fully account for these factors.

-As one of the Council's earmarked reserves, the Strategic Reserve is a significant part of the Council's strategic financial management, often used to finance large pressures which can arise outside of the Council's regular budget setting and financial management processes.
-As such, it has been used to address major spending issues and it is therefore the objective of the Council to maintain the Strategic Reserve at a level of £5m over the medium term.
+As one of the Authority's earmarked reserves, the Strategic Reserve is a significant part of the Authority's strategic financial management, often used to finance large pressures which can arise outside of the Authority's regular budget setting and financial management processes.
+As such, it has been used to address major spending issues and it is therefore the objective of the Authority to maintain the Strategic Reserve at a level of £5.000m over the medium term.

-The use of the Strategic Reserve to balance budgets (either revenue or capital) should be very closely considered in line with LAAP (Local Authority Accounting Practice note) 77, which states that, although "balancing the annual budget by drawing on general reserves may be viewed as a legitimate short term option......
+The use of the Strategic Reserve to balance budgets (either revenue or capital) should be very closely considered in line with LAAP (Local Authority Accounting Practice note) 77, which states that, although "balancing the annual budget by drawing on general reserves may be viewed as a legitimate short term option.
 It is not normally prudent for reserves to be deployed to finance recurrent expenditure".
-In principle, although the Strategic Reserve may, under certain circumstances, be used to balance the Council budget, it should not be used as a year on year measure to support ongoing revenue spend.
-The level of the Strategic Reserve and the potential calls against it will therefore be reviewed on a continuous basis, and in the context of the overall financial planning process of the Council.
+In principle, although the Strategic Reserve may, under certain circumstances, be used to balance the budget of the Authority, it should not be used as a year on year measure to support ongoing revenue spend.
+The level of the Strategic Reserve and the potential calls against it will therefore be reviewed on a continuous basis, and in the context of the overall financial planning process of the Authority.